Skyscanner/backpack/packages/bpk-stylesheets/README.md

 ### Larken font

-For Editorial text, the Larken fonr will also need to be imported:
+For Editorial text, the Larken font will also need to be imported:

 ```js
 import '@skyscanner/backpack-web/bpk-stylesheets/larken';